 Hello!
 My name is Gala Darling.
 (Yes, that’s my real name, but no, I wasn’t born with it: it came to me in a dream and I had it legally changed in 2006!)
-I’m a writer, speaker, and magic-maker from New Zealand.
+I’m an author, teacher, and speaker from New Zealand.

-When I was 22 years old, I left the peace and tranquility of life Down Under in search of adventure… And I found it!
-Today, I live in New York City with my husband, Mike, and our two dogs, Hank and Dolly.
+When I was 24 years old, I left the peace and tranquility of life Down Under in search of adventure… And I found it!
+Today, I live in New York City, and spend a lot of time on planes and in hotels.

 In my late teens and early twenties, I was completely miserable and thought the fastest route to fulfillment was to simply stop eating.
 (Long story short: it ain’t.)
 I was able to overcome my debilitating sense of self-loathing, and now that I’ve discovered the bad-assery of happiness, I am dedicated to helping other women fall in love with themselves, too.

 These days, I blog about how there’s magic around every corner.
 I write books which show women how beautiful they are.
 I speak about finding your voice and blazing your own trail… And I do it all in sequins!